tomnaylor/Formula-One-Predictor-and-Stats/README.md

 https://stackoverflow.com/questions/11832914/how-to-round-to-at-most-2-decimal-places-if-necessary
 https://blog.stevenlevithan.com/archives/date-time-format

-problem updating chart js (https://www.chartjs.org/docs/latest/developers/api.html / https://stackoverflow.com/questions/40056555/destroy-chart-js-bar-graph-to-redraw-other-graph-in-same-canvas)
-season results fails when a track isn't in the circuits object (flag lookup) year 2920 season results - final positions are 0.5 numbers and #1 is -0.5; - its when there are more than 20 drivers....
+driver head to head // old way was to have a for loop and i be either 1 or 2 to match the input one or two - new way to create an array and loop thru problem updating chart js (https://www.chartjs.org/docs/latest/developers/api.html / https://stackoverflow.com/questions/40056555/destroy-chart-js-bar-graph-to-redraw-other-graph-in-same-canvas) season results fails when a track isn't in the circuits object (flag lookup) year 2920 season results - final positions are 0.5 numbers and #1 is -0.5; - its when there are more than 20 drivers....